Jang Ye-eun: 2022–present: Departure from Cube Entertainment, solo debut and EL7ZUP

 In March 2023, SuperBell Company announced that Yeeun would be making her solo debut on April 13, with the single album "The Beginning" and its title track "Cherry Coke".
 Her debut was preceded by the release of the digital single "Strange Way To Love" on March 20.
 On May 18, SuperBell Company confirmed Yeeun's participation in Mnet's reality competition show Queendom Puzzle after her appearance in the Pick-Cat team's special performance video which was released on the same day.
 On August 16, Yeeun placed 7th with a total of 350,517 points in the final episode of Queendom Puzzle, allowing her to debut with the winning group El7z Up.

 On July 29, 2024, the digital single "Picky (Feat.
 Bang Yong-guk)" was issued as a pre-release for Yeeun's upcoming extended play.

+On June 28, 2025, Yeeun held her first fan meeting, HEART STRIKE at H-STAGE in Hongdae.